Newborn Behavioural Observations

 £465 (£233.00 if previously taken NBAS training in the UK)

-- 2 day course (with lunch and refreshments)
+- 2 day course (with lunch and refreshments provided at in-person courses only)

-- NBO kit, NBO book and hand-outs (all provided at the training)
+- NBO kit, NBO book and hand-outs (all provided at the training or posted to you if an online course)

 *A cancellation charge (up to 100% of the booking fee) may apply if a training place is cancelled less than two months from the date on which the training is scheduled to take place.

-If there are 13 or more people interested in training, we can come to you.
+If there are 16 or more people interested in training, we can come to you.
+Learn about Group Bookings using the button below.

 “I found the whole day fascinating and enjoyed every moment.
 I feel there is so much to learn and I feel it’s so beneficial to our role as a HV.
 Fabulous trainers.”